sing-group/pandrugs-docker/README.md

 A Dockerfile to generate an all-in-one PanDrugs server.

-To be fully functional, this PanDrugs server requires an additional Docker image for running VEP.
-Check [this instructions](vep/README.md) to build and configure the image.
+To be fully functional, this PanDrugs server requires:

+- An additional Docker image for running VEP.
+Check [this instructions](vep/README.md) to build and configure the image and see how
+- An additional Docker image for running PharmCat.
+The official image `pgkb/pharmcat:2.1.2` is used to run [the additional scripts](pandrugs-additional-scripts/README.md).

 ## Versions of PanDrugs components included in this image